LucianYoga/local-elasticbeanstalk-php-demo/README.md

 ## Build the docker images

-Commit and tag our changes
+Commit and tag our changes, e.g.:

     git tag 2.3.0